To find out more, including how to control cookies, see here:

-Since the price of installing solar panels continues to drop — 9% between 2016 and 2017 — it’s more affordable than ever for individuals to go green with solar.
-Plus, today’s solar customers can purchase, lease, or finance panels, so you can opt into solar within your means.
-From installing panels on your roof or portable solar panels in your yard, you have many solar solutions available to enjoy greener living.
+In addition and since the price of installing solar panels continues to drop — 9% between 2016 and 2017.
+Folks, it’s more affordable than ever for individuals to go green with solar.
+Plus, today’s solar customers can purchase, lease, or finance panels.
+That’s right, so you can opt into solar within your means.
+From installing panels on your roof or portable solar panels in your yard.
+Furthermore, you have many solar solutions available to enjoy greener living.

 2. Change Utility Providers